 If you think that art needs a mystery, you will be thrilled to know Frank Moth.
 This enigmatic duo creates magical collages, balancing between what’s real and unreal, to give us a true feast for the eyes.
-Calling their art nostalgic postcards from the future, they create dreamlike compositions with a hint of romance and a lot of 60s vibe.
+Calling their art nostalgic postcards from the future, they create dreamlike compositions with a hint of romance and a lot of 60s vibes.

 You’re very mysterious about your identity.
-Who is Frank Moth actually and does the name carry any meaning?
+Who is Frank Moth and does the name carry any meaning?

 Frank Moth is 2 people in reality since back when we started we wanted to keep this side project separate from our lives and names.
 At this point, however, it is not that we make an effort to hide them, we believe that it does not matter anymore since people know us as Frank Moth.
 We chose the name Frank Moth because it sounds like a real name and it has symbolism: frank means honest which is a very important principle for us and moth is a symbol in our folklore stories for the soul.